irfanhakim-as/homelab-wiki/topics/dns.md

 > This section of the guide requires that you have [acquired and set up a domain name](../courses/network.md#setting-up-a-domain) before attempting to register a subdomain.

 > [!NOTE]
 > A registered subdomain only points to the public IP endpoint of your home network.
-Your home network will still need to route traffic to the appropriate internal service, typically through [reverse proxy](../courses/network.md#reverse-proxy).
+Your home network will still need to route traffic to the appropriate service, typically through [reverse proxy](../courses/network.md#reverse-proxy) or manual [port forwarding](../courses/network.md#port-forwarding).

 ### Description